-Notes: 1 Language credit (including Sign Language) transfers only if the language has been studied one year or more.
-2 Mathematics courses accepted for transfer include Trigonometry or Pre-Calculus level and above courses.
+Notes: Language credit (including Sign Language) transfers only if the language has been studied through at least the second semester level of the first-year sequence.

+Mathematics courses below the level of Calculus are not typically accepted for transfer with the exception of Trigonometry, Precalculus, and Statistics.